OEFFA Conference 2024

 cherryvalleyhotel.com | (740) 788-1200

-With its newly renovated rooms and thousands of square feet of space, Cherry Valley Hotel will truly be our home for the conference weekend.
+With its renovated rooms and thousands of square feet of space, Cherry Valley Hotel is our home for the whole conference weekend.
 Parking is complimentary, and guests will enjoy their rooms being only a minute’s walk to all conference activities.
 There is an indoor pool, fitness center, and multiple places to eat and drink on site.

 DISCOVER THE NEWARK